tsingmuhe/commons-cli/README.md

   also makes it easier to make changes to how you accept input in the future.
 Sometimes when using positional arguments, it’s impossible to add new input without breaking existing behavior or creating ambiguity.

-- **Have full-length versions of all options.** you don’t have to look up the meaning of flags everywhere.
+- **Have full-length versions of all options.** you don’t have to look up the meaning of options everywhere.

 - **If you’ve got two or more positional arguments for different things, you’re probably doing something wrong.** A tool should have only one core positional argument, and all other arguments must be passed via named options.

-- **Display help when passed `-h` or `--help` flags.** This also applies to subcommands which might have their own help text.
+- **Display help when passed `-h` or `--help` options.** This also applies to subcommands which might have their own help text.

-- **Display concise help text by default.** When myapp or myapp subcommand requires arguments to function, and is run with no arguments, display concise help text.
+- **Display concise help text by default.** When `myapp` or `myapp subcommand` requires arguments to function, and is run with no arguments, display concise help text.

-- **Don’t overload `-h`.** Ignore any other flags and arguments that are passed.
+- **Don’t overload `-h`.** Ignore any other options and arguments that are passed.

 #### Output